 Centro Ignacio Ellacuría

-– Casa de las Américas: a semester-long study abroad program for students from Jesuit universities around the world, which integrates accompaniment with those living in poverty, rigorous academic reflection and study, living simply in community, and fostering spirituality;
+Casa de las Américas: a semester-long study abroad program for students from Jesuit universities in Central America, which integrates accompaniment with those living in poverty, rigorous academic reflection and study, living simply in community, and fostering spirituality;

-To learn more about CIE, visit: www.uca.edu.sv/cie (in Spanish).
+To learn more about CIE, visit: www.uca.edu.sv/cie (En español).